Skip to main content

 This is the core step.
 You can add one or more layers of rules.
 Each layer includes:

-• On-call Personnel: Select members participating in rotation
+• On-call Personnel: Select members participating in rotation, supports grouping and primary/backup roles

 Override and Leave